hanysourcecode/scrumpoker/DEPLOYMENT.md

    - Redeploy after changing environment variables

 4. **Railway Build Issues**:
-   - If you get "Script start.sh not found" error, ensure start.sh is in the frontend directory and is executable
+   - If you get "Script start.sh not found" error, Railway will now use Dockerfile instead
-   - If Railpack can't determine how to build, set explicit commands: `./build.sh` and `./start.sh`
+   - If Railpack can't determine how to build, Dockerfile provides explicit build steps
    - Make sure PORT environment variable is set correctly
-   - Ensure all scripts have execute permissions (chmod +x)
+   - Docker approach is more reliable than shell scripts

 ## 📊 Free Tier Limits